-ART 302.
-Illustration Techniques (3) An introduction to the art and discipline of illustration, creating visual images that communicate ideas and information.
+- ART 302.
+Illustration Techniques (3) An introduction to the art and discipline of illustration, creating visual images that communicate ideas and information. - ART 303.

-ART 303.
 Ceramics II (3) An exploration of design concepts in clay using both hand-building and wheel techniques.
-Prerequisite: ART 103.
+Prerequisite: ART 103. - ART 306.

-ART 304.
-Textile Printing II (3) An extension of Textile Printing I involving further exploration of stencil and registration techniques for silk screening textiles.
-Prerequisite: ART 204.

-ART 306.
 Painting II (3) A course in color theory and painting techniques.
 Problems include art historical research and visual problem solving.
-Prerequisite: ART 206.
+Prerequisite: ART 206. - ART 307.

-ART 307.
 Introduction to Printmaking (3) Exploration of printmaking techniques with emphasis on intaglio processes.
-Prerequisite: ART 101 or 102.

-ART 320.
+Prerequisite: ART 101 or 102. - ART 310.
+Mixed Media (3) This course will emphasize the use of mixed media in an increasing range of complexity.
+Projects will be directed toward personal development with discussion and analysis.
+Students will develop a series of mixed-media objects that demonstrate visual research and technical proficiency.
+Prerequisites: ART 101, ART 102. - ART 320.
 Graphic Design II (3) The use of more advanced tools, visualization media and techniques will be explored, with an emphasis on portfolio development.
-Prerequisite: ART 220.

-ART 321.
-Web Site Design (3) Introduction to basic principles of good web site design and development.
-Students participate in a series of hands-on exercises, research and reports ending in the development of an original web site.
-Prerequisite: ART 208 or ART 220 or permission.
+Prerequisite: ART 220. - ART 321.
+Website Design (3) Introduction to basic principles of good website design and development.
+Students participate in a series of hands-on exercises, research and reports ending in the development of an original website.
+Prerequisite: ART 208 or ART 220 or permission. - ART 338.

-ART 338.
 Advanced Photography (3) Same course as CMM 338.
-Prerequisite: CMM/ART 254.
+Prerequisite: CMM/ART 254. - ART 341.
+Advanced Typography (3) Studio course in the use of advanced and conceptual typography.
+Students gain insight into typographic layout design, applied typography, magazine/publication design, and experimental typography.
+Prerequisite: ART 240. - ART 342.
+Introduction to Creative Arts Therapty (3) Psychological and cultural basis for the use of art and other creative arts in psychotherapy.
+Major theories and techniques in their applications to different client populations are covered.
+While lecture and discussions are used, the students spend a substantial amount of class time designing and doing art therapy techniques.
+Writing and oral presentation intensive.
+Prerequisities: PSY 101 and advanced standing or permission of the instructor.
+Required of art therapy majors.

-ART 403.
+- ART 403.
 Ceramics III (3) An extension of Ceramics II.
 Prerequisite: ART 303.
-ART 404.
-Textile Printing III (3) An extension of Textile Printing II.
-Prerequisite: ART 304.

 ART 406.
 Painting III (3) A course which stresses independent development and execution of visual ideas in paint media.
-Prerequisites: ART 306 and permission of instructor.
+Prerequisites: ART 306 and permission of instructor - ART 407.

-ART 407.
 Advanced Printmaking (3) Skills in intaglio printing will be developed and non-traditional methods of printmaking will be explored.
 The course includes research in the history of printmaking.
-Prerequisite: ART 307.
+Prerequisite: ART 307. - ART 416.

-ART 416.
 Painting IV (3) An extension of Painting III.
-Prerequisites: ART 406 and permission of the instructor.
+Prerequisites: ART 406 and permission of the instructor. - ART 420.

-ART 420.
 Graphic Design III (3) This course focuses on the refinement of graphic design skills, collaborative processes, portfolio development, presentation skills and professional practices.
-Prerequisite: ART 320.

-ART 491.
+Prerequisite: ART 320. - ART 421.
+Website Design II (3) Advanced course in the development of websites and web database management.
+Students participate in a series of handson exercises to further enhance knowledge of website design while learning XML, CSS, ASP, and other web technologies.
+Prerequisite: ART 321. - ART 430.
+Packaging Design (3) Exploration of creative solutions to 3-dimensional packaging.
+Students develop an understanding of composition, form and color as essential elements of package design.
+History and social context of advertising will be covered.
+Prerequisites: ART 240, ART 320. - ART 491.
 Senior Seminar (3) (W) Comprehensive experience.
-Studio art majors will complete work and plan and execute a senior exhibit.
-Art/business majors may have a senior exhibit or complete an internship at the discretion of the department.
-ART 499.
+Studio art majors will complete work and plan and execute a senior exhibit. - ART 499.
 Special Topics (1-3) Work in a special area of studio art.
 Hours and credit to be arranged by the department chair.